 While e-signatures don’t work in every instance, they are legally binding in many situations, as long as they meet the right criteria.
 However, some states require wet signatures for documents like wills.

 Legal technology can help make e-signatures easier and more secure.
-Clio Complete, for instance, offers easy online document signing tools as part of Clio Grow’s client intake and legal client relationship management (CRM) software and Clio Manage’s document management functionality.
+Clio Expand, for instance, offers easy online document signing tools as part of Clio Grow’s client intake and legal client relationship management (CRM) software and Clio Manage’s document management functionality.
 Clio’s mobile e-signature functions also empower clients to sign legal documents remotely—which means a more user-friendly experience.

 Mobile apps

-Mobile apps, whether they’re designed specifically for lawyers or just support a lawyer’s needs, can instantly give your productivity a boost by allowing you to work from anywhere—a must for 2024.
+Mobile apps, whether they’re designed specifically for lawyers or just support a lawyer’s needs, can instantly give your productivity a boost by allowing you to work from anywhere—a must for 2025.

 A few of our favorite mobile apps that double as tools for lawyers?